tuancoltech/autobahn-kotlin/README.md

 ---

-Autobahn|Java is a subproject of the [Autobahn project](http://crossbar.io/autobahn/) and provides open-source client implementations for
+Autobahn|Kotlin is a subproject of the [Autobahn project](http://crossbar.io/autobahn/) and provides open-source client implementations for

 * **[The WebSocket Protocol](http://tools.ietf.org/html/rfc6455)**
 * **[The Web Application Messaging Protocol (WAMP)](http://wamp-proto.org/)**